AntonZakhlebayeu/AntonZakhlebayeu/README.md

 C# Developer
 ----------------

-I started studying programming 3 years ago, but I really started working in September 2021.
-I'm studying C# development on asp.net and working in Unity.
+I started studying programming 3 years ago, but I started working in October 2021.
+Now I'm studying C# development on asp.net and working in Unity.

 * 🌍  I'm based in Minsk
 * ✉️  You can contact me at [antonzakhlebayeu@gmail.com](mailto:antonzakhlebayeu@gmail.com)